 But come on guys!
 Seriously?

-So, in an attempt to get my beige-loving colleagues out of their comfort zone (and to introduce you blog lovers to a new range of cool radiators), I thought I’d add a little at the end of this blog about the stunning new range of coloured ‘Capri’ radiators from Milano Heating.
+So, in an attempt to get my beige-loving colleagues out of their comfort zone (and to introduce you blog lovers to a new range of cool radiators), I thought I’d add a little at the end of this blog about the stunning range of coloured ‘Capri’ radiators from Milano Heating.

-We’ve been waiting to get our hands on these for some time now and we’re pleased to announce that they have finally landed in our store!
+We’ve had these on the website for some time now and we’re pleased to announce that they have been really popular with our customers!

 With four exciting colours to choose from – Orange, Mint Green, Light Grey and Baby Blue – there’s a chance for you to upgrade your home’s heating like never before and add a little flair to your space.